ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> temperature = structural_temperature.scalar
     >>> temperature.get_data_at_field()

-.. autoclass:: ansys.dpf.post.temperature.StructuralTemperature
-    :inherited-members:

 Miscellaneous results
 ---------------------

-Other ``Result`` objects may be available in the ``Solution``:
+Other miscellaneous :class:`ansys.dpf.post.misc_results.MecanicMisc` result objects may be available in the ``Solution``.
+For example:

 .. code:: python